Blooym/Proto/README.md

 <summary>Show Steps</summary>

 1. Download the [newest release](https://github.com/Blooym/proto/releases/latest) for your system/architecture
-2. Extract the tar archive or install a `.rpm`/`.deb` package (these will also provide the repository to handle automatic updates)
+2. Extract the tar archive and place it somewhere inside of your `$PATH`

 If you aren't sure on what architecture you need to download, you should try `amd64` first as it is the most common.